c9/docs.c9.io/src/running_and_debugging/running_wordpress_on_cloud9.md

 Note: you cannot use a local database if you want to deploy the Wordpress blog to a service like Heroku.
 See the "free" solution below for information on how to do that.

-To install PostgreSQL locally, click **View | Terminals | New Terminal**, then entire the following commands:
+To install PostgreSQL locally, click [[menu: View, Terminals, New Terminal]], then entire the following commands:

 ```
 cd ..